emmajanedrews/base-template/_posts/2017-08-07-meet-our-listing-manager.md

 As for a few fun facts about Shannon: “I like to bike a lot.
 I’ve really gotten into biking recently; it’s my primary way of getting to work.
 I also have a dog that I probably talk too much about,” Shannon says, laughing.
 “Just ask anyone on the team.”

-If you have any questions for Shannon, or anyone else in the Carter Property Group, give us a call or send us an email.
+If you have any questions for Shannon or anyone else in the Carter Property Group, give us a call or send us an email.
 We would be happy to help you!